yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/SequenceMethodsandWorkingwithStringsAndLists.rst

     "*" + food.center(25) + "*"
     "*" + food.ljust(25)  + "*"     # stars added to show bounds
     "*" + food.rjust(25)  + "*"
+We can use ``startswith`` to ask questions about the beginning of the string.

+.. ipython:: python

+    food.startswith("b")
+    food.startswith("Banana")
+    food.startswith("bana")

 and finally some methods for finding and counting sub-sequences.